aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/70_Check_Deployment/_index.md

 2. Next, we will use the __Vault Token__ to connect to the __Vault UI__

-3. Finaly, we will look at Cloudwatch to access the Vault operations logs
+3. Finally, we will look at Cloudwatch to access the Vault operations logs